Thomisus spectabilis: UV reflectance

 The spiders are able to actively influence honeybees to come to the flower that they are positioned on.
 When the Australian crab spider is in its white body state, it is able to reflect UV light.
 This reflected UV light causes activation in the UV photoreceptors of the bees, and increases the UV receptor contrast and the contrast between the spiders and the flowers.
 The bees are attracted to this contrast, and subsequently go to the flowers at which they are ambushed by the spiders.

 There is temporal and individual variation in UV reflectance between Australian Crab spiders.
 This variation is most frequently in the range of 300 nm to 400 nm.
 Temporal variation can be seen in differences in UV-reflectance between different years.
 In 2008, Thomisus spectabilis were more UV-reflective and created larger color contrasts with flowers than in 2009.
 This temporal variation is correlated with the spiders adopting strategies switching between low and high conspicuousness.
-This is necessitated by a combination of Thomisus spectabilis prey and predator behavior and the balance of attracting prey while maintaining safety from predators.
+This is necessitated by a combination of Thomisus spectabilis prey and predator behaviour and the balance of attracting prey while maintaining safety from predators.
 The most common predators of the spider are wasps and birds, and both of these animals are able to perceive UV-light.
 Thus, the Australian Crab Spider is much more likely to be harmed in a white UV-bright reflective patterns than a white UV-dull reflective pattern.

 Individual UV-reflectance variation is not necessarily due to the amount of prey they have already consumed, as their adjustment is based on prey availability and environment rather than satiation.
 It is also not due to the body size or shape of the spiders.
 Rather, it has the strongest relationship with predator presence.
 In the absence of predators, UV-Reflectance will always increase because it always makes them more likely to attract prey.
 This is in stark contrast to other spider species, such as Misumena vatia, that almost always vary their UV-reflectance to match their backgrounds and lower conspicuousness.